Bulgaria Digital Nomad Visa - 2026 Update

 Step 4: Travel to Bulgaria

-With your Type D visa in hand, you can travel to Bulgaria and begin your stay.
-It is important to note that within 14 days of arriving in the country, you are required to submit your application for a residence permit.
+With your Type D visa issued, you can travel to Bulgaria and begin your stay.

 Step 5: Apply for a Residence Permit